 To get there, you need to drive up Tongtian Avenue (Avenue toward Heaven), which has 99 turns, symbolizing that Heaven has nine palaces.
 That’s a lot of curves to tackle, with only a few feet separating you from a deadly plunge down the slope!
 There are also 999 stairs, called Tianan stairs (also known as Tianti, or the Celestial/Heaven Reaching Ladder), to climb before you reach the peak, where Heaven's Gate—a natural rock arch that was believed to be the link between the gods and the mortal world—awaits.
 And there's no platforms for stopping.

-A traveler on this road must be experienced and completely devoted to safe, slow and obstacle-conscious driving to deter danger.
 If the road is a little too scary for you, there is an alternative.
 You can take the cable car straight from the city - which they claim is the longest cableway in the world with a distance of 7,455 meters and a height gap of 1,279 metres (4,196 ft) with an unusual gradient of 37 degrees.
 It’s an absolutely ‘must see’ scenic area.
 The main featured scenic spots are centralized in the north part of Zhangjiajie City – Wulingyuan Scenic Area which became China‘s first National Forest Park in 1983.
 However, this road is not open to public traffic (only for some special competitions, such as cycle races).
 Tourists can take the Tianmen Mountain Cableway from Zhangjiajie Railway Station to enjoy the beautiful scenery and get a bird's eye view of the road.